tidylang2026/tidylang2026.github.io/2_dataset_download.md

 ---
 layout: page
-title: Download TidyVoiceX dataset
+title: Download TidyVoiceX Dataset
 ---

-Welcome to the TidyVoice Challenge dataset download page.
 Here you can access the training data, development data, and trial pairs needed to participate in the challenge.

 <br>